- By MATT WOOLBRIGHT Associated Press

-The bill, SB374, establishes the framework to make pot available to medical marijuana card holders, imposing fees and requirements for growers, processors and dispensaries of pot.
-It also contains provisions to continue to allow home-growing until 2016.
+The proposal would establish a framework to make pot available to medical marijuana card holders, imposing fees and requirements for growers, processors and dispensaries of marijuana.
+The bill also contains provisions to continue to allow home-growing.
+The taxes raised would first fund the regulatory structure for the state — any remaining balance would then go to education.